chrisj42/CharacterReplacer/README.md

 - during the re-rigging process in blender / your modelling software of choice, or
 - while importing the model into unreal.

-If interaction is behaving weirdly, and items are not dropping on the ground, and the model is scaled way up in the editor... make sure it isn't scaled way up.
-Sometimes while getting the model, it ends up at 100x scale, so you'll need to scale it back down either just in blender, while exporting the fbx from blender, or while importing it to unreal.
+_Items not dropping, or dropping high in the sky?
+Ragdoll spazzing into the next dimension on death?_ Your model is probably scaled x100 in the editor.
+Delete the skeletal mesh and re-import the FBX, but set `Transform -> Import Uniform Scale` to 0.01.

 If the model is broken, or doesn't show up, or doesn't move or animate, try making sure all the bones match exactly as expected, and that your model *does have* all the bones of the actual pioneer model.
 Certain methods of obtaining the base model from the game may end up with some socket bones or other bones missing, so double check against the actual skeleton in unreal if possible.